Published on: October 15, 2023

 Unfortunately, this intense focus on achievements and academic intelligence often comes at the expense of emotional intelligence.
-This has unintentionally lead to many children today being unequipped to deal with the inevitable failures and challenges that come along in life.
+This has unintentionally led to many children today being unequipped to deal with the inevitable failures and challenges that come along in life.
 We need to teach our children that intelligence is malleable and can be developed through education and hard work.
 As parents, we need to appreciate the importance of raising children who are resilient and give them the skills to cope with any kind of challenges and at the same time thrive as adults.
-In this article we talk about How To Teach A Growth Mindset For Kids.

 GROWTH vs FIXED Mindset

-We can teach our children to bounce back from any kind of challenge, not to be scared to try out new things, be comfortable with making mistakes and to learn from them and GROW.
-We can teach our children to be optimistic, strong and always have hope.
+Teaching our children We can teach our children to bounce back from any kind of challenge, not to be scared to try out new things, be comfortable with making mistakes, and to learn from them and GROW.
+We can teach our children to be optimistic, strong, and always have hope.
 One of the most effective ways of doing this is helping them to cultivate a GROWTH mindset.

-• Ask her to think of a time when she was able to overcome a particular challenge/solve a problem or were simply at their best
+- Ask her to think of a time when she was able to overcome a particular challenge/solve a problem or was simply at her best.

 The Power Of “YET”

-• Letting our children make mistakes We need to be comfortable in allowing our children to make mistakes.
-This helps them to develop coping skills and also to learn from their mistakes which is beneficial in the long run.
-Accepting our mistakes and growing from them teaches us valuable lessons like problem solving and perseverance.
+- Letting our children make mistakes: We need to be comfortable allowing our children to make mistakes.
+This helps them develop coping skills and learn from their mistakes, which is beneficial in the long run.
+Accepting our mistakes and growing from them teaches us valuable lessons like problem-solving and perseverance.

 Resources: